qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 client.upload_points("qdrant-sources", points=points, batch_size=64)
 ```

-Uploaded points are immediately available for search.
-Let's move to the next step and query the collection to find some
+The uploaded points are immediately available for search.
+Next, query the
-relevant code snippets.
+collection to find relevant code snippets.

 ## Querying the codebase

-In the simplest case, we can use one of the models to search the collection.
-Let's start with text embeddings and check
+We use one of the models to search the collection.
+Start with text embeddings.
-what are the results for the query "*How do I count points in a collection?*":
+Run the following query "*How do I count points in a collection?*".
+Review the
+results.

 ```python
 query = "How do I count points in a collection?"